We’ve invited 15 of the most influential Speakers from around the world to give inspirational talks and lead practical workshops.

 Track 02: Causes and Symptoms of Infectious Diseases

 Infectious diseases can be caused by bacteria, virus, fungi and parasites through direct contact, indirect contact, insect bites and food contamination.
 Each infectious disease has its own specific signs and symptoms.
-General signs and symptoms common to a number of infectious diseases include fever, diarrhoea, fatigue and muscle aches.
+General signs and symptoms are common to a number of infectious diseases which includes fever, diarrhoea, fatigue and muscle aches.

 Track 03: Global Trends in Emerging Infectious Diseases